michiganhackers/L2H-Android-Presentation/README.md

 	* Hint: Learn about the Room Persistence Library if you want to save the data locally.
 Learn about a cloud database, such as Firebase's Cloud Firestore, if you want to be able to access the data across multiple devices.

 ## Contact Info
 Feel free to contact me at vnagel@umich.edu if you have any questions about the demo app or Android development in general.
-I inviite you join the Michigan Hackers Android development team if you're interested in learning more.
+I invite you join the Michigan Hackers Android development team if you're interested in learning more.